Deckhandfirststar01/Skrivebord/spec/abp/options-page.md

 of where and how the change was made, so that the options page always reflects the current state of the extension.

 - If the user opens the option page more than once and makes changes to either of them, the change will be reflected in any of them and not just the one the change was made.
 - If a change to the state was made through other means e.g. auto update of filter list subscriptions, it will be reflected immediately in every instance of the options page.

+### Style Guide

+All UI patterns are defined in the [Options page Style Guide](/res/abp/options-page/options_page_style_guide.jpg).

 ### WCAG